RobKohr/weighted-task-chooser/README.md

 * npm install
 * cp paths.txt.example paths.txt
-* add a labeled path.
+* add a labeled path in paths.txt.
 Paths can be relative, absolute, or inside of this project

 ## Usage
 * node index.js PATH_NAME # to run this